How to Appeal a Health Insurance Claim Denial in 5 Steps

 Explore Mediation or Litigation

 Mediation can be an effective way to resolve disputes outside of court.
-A neutral mediator helps facilitate a conversation between you and the insurer to find a mutually acceptable resolution.
-If mediation doesn’t work or isn’t appropriate for your situation, consider litigation as a last resort.
-Be prepared to commit time and resources, as legal proceedings can be lengthy and require substantial documentation.
+A neutral mediator helps facilitate a conversation between you and the insurer to find a resolution both parties accept.
+If mediation doesn't work or isn't appropriate for your situation, litigation becomes a last resort.
+Be prepared to commit time and resources, as legal proceedings take time and require substantial documentation.

 FAQ: Health Insurance Claim Appeals